libvmi/libvmi/examples/README.md

 A simple singlestep event interception.
 Also demonstrate how to manually toggle the singlestep once enabled.

+## switch-view-example

+A simple example demonstrating how to use Second Level Address Translation (EPT/RVI) via LibVMI.

 ## va-pages

 Displays the current process page tables upon each `CR3` load.